Intellectual Disability and Domestic and Family Violence

 This recording is held on the WorkUP QLD Resources Hub website.
 Click on this LINK to view the recording.

-Domestic and Family Violence and Disability Resource Training Videos – WorkUP QLD Resources Hub Page
+Domestic and Family Violence and Disability Resource Training – WorkUP QLD Resources Hub Page

 The Working Well with Women with Disability online webinars series project was a collaboration between WorkUP QLD, WWILD-SVP Association Inc. and Queenslanders with a Disability Network (QDN).

 This workshop series were co-designed, developed and delivered with women with disability.
 It is targeted to people who work in the sexual assault, women’s health and well being and domestic and family violence workforce.